jyellick/obc-docs/protocol-spec.md

    users, in the following sessions the security of online wallets is detailed separately.

-Users who wish to make use of Open Blockchain, open an account at the membership management administration, by proving ownership of as discussed in previous sections, new chain-codes are announced to the Blockchain by the chain-code creator (developer) through the means of a deployment transaction that the client-software would construct on behalf of the developer.
+Users who wish to make use of Open Blockchain, open an account at the membership management administration, by proving ownership of as discussed in previous sections, new chaincodes are announced to the Blockchain by the chaincode creator (developer) through the means of a deployment transaction that the client-software would construct on behalf of the developer.
 Such transaction is first received by a peer or validator, and afterwards circulated in the entire network of validators, this transaction is executed and finds its place to the Blockchain.
 Users can also invoke a function of an already deployed chain-code through an invocation transaction.

-In the following we provide an overview of the desired business security requirements w.r.t. our system, and how do these map to our security goals.
+In the following we provide an overview of the desired business security requirements of our system, and how these requirements map to our security goals.
 We then overview the security components and their operation and show how our design achieves the prescribed goals.

 ### 4.1 Business security requirements